Gigis123/Chess_Piece_Recognition/README.md

 # Chess_Piece_Recognition
 This project focuses on developing a computer vision model to identify chess pieces in real time.
-By using neural networks, the model will recognize various chess pieces such as knight, king, pawn, rooks,bishops, and queens from images.
+By using neural networks, the model will recognize various chess pieces from images.
 The objective is to convert live chess games into a digital format that could be used for analysis and live streaming.

 # Project Objective
 create a computer vision in order to classify chess piece to help turn a real chess game into a virtual chess game. this model with use computer vision which is used to train computer to be able to recognize images based on certain characteristics. the model will utilize a sequential model and also vgg19 model for its improvement.